rgough5/tom/README.md

     6. `ssh user@hostname` to test that you can login to the audio pi without a password
 6. You should now be able to record audio by typing `./v_tom.py <file_prefix> <recording length>`.
 If you chose to start the audio pi, the recording name and prefix will be passed on.
 Files are automatically appended with date and time.

-## On SSD Selection
+### On SSD Selection
 The SSD can be connected to the pi in one of two ways: 1) using an NVME PCIe board (recommended) or 2) over usb.

-### NVME via PCIe
+NVME via PCIe

-Pros: faster, more stable, neater.
+- Pros: faster, more stable, neater.
-Cons: Only available on raspi5, compatibility issues between HAT and SSD models.
+- Cons: Only available on raspi5, compatibility issues between HAT and SSD models.
-Tested on [GeeekPi N07 PCIe...board](https://www.amazon.com/GeeekPi-N07-Peripheral-Raspberry-Support/dp/B0CWD266XR/ref=sr_1_16?dib=eyJ2IjoiMSJ9.BxcxCUbroCMtEvv2KZGuIBTcsh51iWpvVxAkAUuVUQbw4jFFBTZ0bHDgR4TfMjSk_DqFo3YlUWbA8-xw19eq8Bc02CW_sldTs1fasLMWEBrfFkt6mOtSa7W9O7DDaMpwT85GbBxdlhDlnGnkKiEC_nfcV2_VhsV_TZizpWSDSGvalVGaVXDYquvp8nSDAFKkoLCkFfKn703KZk9_Cs3LgOGy01u0kKNYoHmrpSwHVn8.xjfPCRpKhnZc_S6FQ2UUS4v5q_gtD8mRNwm3e160UcI&dib_tag=se&keywords=raspi+nvme+hat&qid=1714772061&sr=8-16) with a [500GB SAMSUNG 980 SSD](https://www.amazon.com/SAMSUNG-Technology-Intelligent-Turbowrite-Sequential/dp/B08V7GT6F3/ref=sr_1_8?sr=8-8).
+- Tested on [GeeekPi N07 PCIe...board](https://www.amazon.com/GeeekPi-N07-Peripheral-Raspberry-Support/dp/B0CWD266XR/ref=sr_1_16?dib=eyJ2IjoiMSJ9.BxcxCUbroCMtEvv2KZGuIBTcsh51iWpvVxAkAUuVUQbw4jFFBTZ0bHDgR4TfMjSk_DqFo3YlUWbA8-xw19eq8Bc02CW_sldTs1fasLMWEBrfFkt6mOtSa7W9O7DDaMpwT85GbBxdlhDlnGnkKiEC_nfcV2_VhsV_TZizpWSDSGvalVGaVXDYquvp8nSDAFKkoLCkFfKn703KZk9_Cs3LgOGy01u0kKNYoHmrpSwHVn8.xjfPCRpKhnZc_S6FQ2UUS4v5q_gtD8mRNwm3e160UcI&dib_tag=se&keywords=raspi+nvme+hat&qid=1714772061&sr=8-16) with a [500GB SAMSUNG 980 SSD](https://www.amazon.com/SAMSUNG-Technology-Intelligent-Turbowrite-Sequential/dp/B08V7GT6F3/ref=sr_1_8?sr=8-8).
 Note that the tested board only functions with up to gen3 SSDs.
 This isn't a major loss since the pi does not support gen4 speeds.
 - While not officially supported, you may consider adding the line `dtparam=pciex1_gen=3` to the bottom of your raspi's config file for faster write speeds on gen3 SSDs.

-### USB
+USB

 - Pros: simple to setup, works on both 4 and 5.
 - Cons: stability issues.
-IMPORTANT, while SSD over USB can be as simple as plug and play, be mindful of raspi [power requirements](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#typical-power-requirements).
+- IMPORTANT, while SSD over USB can be as simple as plug and play, be mindful of raspi [power requirements](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#typical-power-requirements).
 Across their 4 ports, a model 5 can provide 1.6A (with a proper 5V 5A power supply) and the 4 series can provide 1.2A.
 An SSD requiring more current may appear functional, but risks data corruption.

 ## TODO
 - Complete build instructions with pictures
 - Create better frame
 - Add optional GUI for truly codeless experience
 - Automate file transfer to remote
 - Get it working on one raspberry pi.
-After trying for months this seems almost impossible with current raspi hardware.
-I have once been able to record for an hour with only minor overflows on the audio buffer, but this is inconsistent.
-Recording audio and video on a single pi at a sample rate high enough to record USVs may require a real time kernel, but working with a RT kernel is beyond my current power level.
+After trying for months this seems almost impossible either due to limits with python or current raspi hardware.
+While I have once been able to record for an hour without overflows on the audio buffer, in other cases, I have lost up to minutes of audio.